neuropoly/atlas-rat/README.md

 ## Pipeline for generating spinal cord atlas from electron microscopy

 This pipeline is designed to generate an atlas of the spinal cord based on electron microscopy images.
+The output is a 4D nifti volume containing metrics obtained from scanning electron microscopy.

+One slice corresponds to one spinal level: C1, C2, ...
+C8, T1, ...T13, L1, ...
+L6, S1, ...
+S4.

+The 4th dimension contains the different metrics, in this order:
+- Axon Density
+- Axon Diameter
+- G-Ratio
+- Myelin Thickness
+- Myelin Volume Fraction

 ## Dependencies